LangLangSAMA/Radiative-Capture-Calculator/docs/documentation.md

     ├── LICENSE
     └── README.md

     This project uses `gh-pages` npm libraries to host the page on github.
-React Library is used to build and render front-end webpages and scss files are used to customize styles on the pages.
+    React Library is used to build and render front-end webpages.
+    SCSS files are used to customize styles on the pages.

 ### Component Structure
     .